oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **API Values**

 The mechanisms chosen by a developer or defined by an IM library to represent these types within an application constitute an IM application programming interface (API).
-Serialization is the process that translates between an API value and a serialized value.
-JADN types are the single point of convergence between multiple programming language APIs and multiple serialization formats -- any programming mechanisms and any serialized data formats that exhibit the behavior required of a type are interchangeable and interoperable.
+JADN types are the single point of convergence between multiple programming language APIs and multiple serialization formats -- any programming mechanisms and any data formats that exhibit the behavior required of a type are interchangeable and interoperable.

 ## 3.1 Type Definitions
 JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.
 Every definition creates a *Defined type* that has four elements, plus for most compound types, a list of fields: